justinnoor/pfhowto/README.md

 In this tutorial we build a firewall from the ground up on a FreeBSD 12.01 droplet using [PF](https://man.openbsd.org/pf), a renown packet filtering application that is maintained by the [OpenBSD](https://www.openbsd.org) project.
 [PF](https://man.openbsd.org/pf) is part of the FreeBSD base system, and is a foundational tool in the world of Unix administration.
 It is known for its simple-syntax, user-friendliness, and astonishing power.

 This lesson is *not* a command reference.
-It is designed to create a working base ruleset for FreeBSD droplets on the Digital Ocean platform.
-This base ruleset can serve as a formidable starting point for new droplets.
-After creating our base ruleset we will progress into more advanced concepts such as anchors, adaptive rulesets, blacklisting, and more.
+It is designed to help you get started with [PF](https://man.openbsd.org/pf) on the Digital Ocean platform.
+Our goal create a base ruleset that can be serve as a formidable starting point for new droplets.
+We will also discuss more advanced concepts such as adaptive rulesets, bandwidth management, blacklisting, redundancy, and more.

-## Goals

-* Build a portable base firewall that can be used as a formidable starting point for new droplets
-* Proactive defense, packet cleansing, traffic shaping
-* Traffic queing
-* Redundancy
-* Implement logging and monitoring measures

 ## Prerequisites

 * A Unix-like workstation (BSD, Linux, or Mac)
-* A [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) that only permits inbound SSH traffic (refer to this [quickstart guide](https://www.digitalocean.com/docs/networking/firewalls/quickstart))
+* A [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) that only permits inbound SSH traffic.
+Refer to this [quickstart guide](https://www.digitalocean.com/docs/networking/firewalls/quickstart).
 * An [SSH keypair](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account) with a copy of the public key uploaded to your account
 * A standard 1G FreeBSD 12.01 droplet in the region of choice, either ZFS or UFS